oracle-livelabs/analytics-ai/generative-ai-chef/7-tune/tune.md

 ## Task 2: Load the code

-Copy the following code to the editor:
+Copy the following code to the editor.
+Each code section should be placed in a different cell:

 ```ipynb
 <copy>